Trade show marketing

-Shows are different than regular sales environments.
-Attendees tend to be tired, impatient and distracted.
+Shows are different from regular sales environments.
+Attendees may often be tired, impatient, or distracted.
 Your team should use original ways to attract visitors, listen to what they say, and then give them what they want.
-Your employees should be quick about it, and then close the sale or follow-up within days.
+Your employees should be quick about it, and then close the sale or follow up within days.

 Invite your customers and prospects

 When participating in a trade show, make sure to invite your customers and sales prospects.
 Most show organizers develop some form of publicity or promotional package, but you may want to do more to promote your own business.

 If you want to meet your objectives and succeed in your trade show efforts, let people know that you are participating in the show.
 When those turnstiles start to click on opening morning, make sure visitors can find you and have a reason to visit your exhibit.